RobertZetterlund/intro-to-ai/assignment7/report.md

     <p align="center">Shifting the digit slightly to the right.<p>
 <p>

-When trying this, by shifting all the images in the validation dataset 3 pixels to the rigth, we indeed get that the convolutional network performs a lot better than the fully connected network.
+When trying this, by shifting all the images in the validation dataset 3 pixels to the right, we indeed get that the convolutional network from question 4a performs much better than the fully connected network from question 2a.

 - Convolutional network: 90.1 % accuracy
 - Fully connected network 57.1 % accuracy

-Another benefit of using convolutional networks is that it will need less parameters than a fully connected on.
-This makes it more efficient when it comes memory and complexity.
-The reason why in needs less parameters is because it uses shared weights and biases.
+Another benefit of using convolutional networks is that it will need fewer parameters than a fully connected one.
+This makes it more efficient when it comes to memory and complexity.
+The reason why it needs fewer parameters is that it uses shared weights and biases.
 Each of the hidden neurons in a convolutional network has a bias and several weights connected to the neurons in its local receptive field.
-But all the hidden neurons has the same array of weights, and hence a convolutional network will need less parameters.
+But all the hidden neurons have the same array of weights, hence a convolutional network will need fewer parameters.